NCAlgebra/NC/DOCUMENTATION/README.md

 ![inline equation](https://render.githubusercontent.com/render/math?math=a%20%5C%2C%20b%20%5C%2C%20a%20%3D%20b)

 using Gröbner basis.
-With that in mind we set the order:
+With that in mind we set the ordering:

     SetMonomialOrder[a,b];